hasuq33/C-/README.md

 --> using new ensures that memory is allocated on the heap for the object, and the stack stores a reference to it. 🚀 --> In Static Stack Memory memory release automatically but in heap memory You need to release the Memory Manually.

+--> Macro: A piece of code in a program that is replaced by value of macro --> Inline Functions used to Reduce the functions calls overhead